chiragpatel1229/Cryptographic-RBGs-Development-and-Analysis/README.md

 ## Designing an Advanced Random Bit Generator

-The research informs the design of an advanced random bit generator.
-By combining insights from classical PRBGs and quantum approaches, a robust and secure generator is aimed to meet cryptographic requirements.
+The research informs the design of an advanced random bit generator (Synthetic_RBG).
+By combining insights from classical cryptographic PRBGs and quantum approaches, a robust, scalable and secure generator is aimed to meet cryptographic requirements.
+Which is desgned and developed for low latency environments and stand alone applicaitons.

 ## Assessing Randomness